David-8a/David-8a/README.md

 - 👋 Hi, I’m @David-8a
 - 👀 I’m interested in sports and maths.
 I love the F1 and NFL.
-- 🌱 I’m currently doing a Production Engeneering degree
+- 🌱 I’m currently doing a Production Engineering degree
 - 💞️ I’m looking to collaborate on some projects to learn everything about this digital environment.

 <!---